Eviction Lawyer Greenacres, FL

 My tenant violated the lease terms.
 What should I do?

-You can serve notices yourself or use a licensed process server associated with our firm for accuracy and impartiality.
+You can serve the notice yourself or use a licensed process server associated with our firm for accuracy and impartiality.

 What’s the timeline for evicting a non-paying tenant?